FMCG consumption slips in July-Sep but industry logs price-led growth of 13 pc: Report | Business

 NielsenIQ South Asia Lead Diptanshu Ray said the quarter saw consumer purchases inching back to pre-COVID levels.

-''However, the rural growth slipped on volume/ consumption", he said addin though there continues to be pressure on the consumer, this is offset by the encouraging uptick seen in modern trade in rban markets.
+''However, the rural growth slipped on volume/ consumption”, he said adding though there continues to be pressure on the consumer, this is offset by the encouraging uptick seen in modern trade in urban markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)